Why Would God Allow Religious Confusion? Judaism, Christianity & Islam Compared

 FAQs

-Does the Bible say God causes religious confusion?
+Does the Bible say God causes confusion?

 0 Community answers